Diseases & Conditions

 A disk begins to herniate when its jelly-like nucleus pushes against its outer ring due to wear and tear or a sudden injury.
 This pressure against the outer ring may cause lower back pain.

-In children and young adults, disks have a high water content.
-As we get older, our disks begin to dry out and weaken.
+A herniated disk is most often the result of natural, age-related wear and tear on the spine.
+This process is called disk degeneration.
+In children and young adults, disks have high water content.
+As people age, the water content in the disks decreases and the disks become less flexible.
 The disks begin to shrink and the spaces between the vertebrae get narrower.
-This normal aging process is called disk degeneration.
+This normal aging process makes the disks more prone to herniation.

 Improper lifting.
-Using your back muscles to lift heavy objects, instead of your legs, can cause a herniated disk.
+Using your back muscles instead of your legs to lift heavy objects can cause a herniated disk.
 Twisting while you lift can also make your back vulnerable.
 Lifting with your legs, not your back, may protect your spine.

 Weight.
 Being overweight puts added stress on the disks in your lower back.